How to Clean a Tent with Mold: A Step-by-Step Guide

 • Refer to label instructions if using a commercial mold cleaner.

-7. Rinse thoroughly:
+7. Rinse thoroughly

 After adequate dwelling time has passed, rinse off all traces of the cleaning solution using clean water from a hose or another source such as buckets filled with fresh water nearby if you’re outdoors camping.

-8. Dry completely:
+8. Dry completely

 Read also: How to clean a fabric hammock

-Inspect the tent for mold before each use
+A. Inspect the tent for mold before each use

 Inspecting the tent for mold before each use is an important step in preventing mold growth.